About

 Simone Harris

-In The City Remembers, Simone Harris reimagines the historical Belisario lithograph, the Jamaican Jonkonnu character House Head, within the rapidly shifting landscape of contemporary Kingston.
-Replacing the plantation great house is the modern apartment tower, angular, vertical, concrete, and increasingly dominant within the city skyline.
-Balanced precariously above the stilt walker’s body, the tower becomes a contemporary monument to power, wealth, and exclusion.
+For The City Remembers, Simone Harris reimagines the traditional Jamaican Jonkonnu House Head character within contemporary Kingston.
+Replacing the colonial plantation house with modern apartment towers, the work reflects on migration, urban transformation, wealth, exclusion, and the ongoing legacy of colonial power within the city.
+Balanced above the stilt walker’s body, the tower becomes a symbol of aspiration and dispossession, questioning how development continues to reshape belonging, memory, and access in Kingston.

 Photo credit: Gavin Gattie, 2026